In Search of Projectively Equivariant Networks: Projective equivariance

 In this work, we want to study networks that are \emph{projectively in- and equivariant}.
 To explain this notion, let us first introduce the notation $\Proj(V)$ for the projective space associated to a vector space $V$ over a field $\F$.
 That is, $\Proj(V)$ is the space of equivalence classes of $V\setminus\{0\}$ under the equivalence relation \mbox{$v \sim w \Longleftrightarrow \exists\lambda\in\F\setminus\{0\}\text{ s.t. } v = \lambda w$}.
 Furthermore, we will write $\Pi_V$ for the projection that maps $v\in V$ to its equivalence class $\Pi_V(v)\in\Proj(V)$.

-\begin{example} The \emph{pinhole camera model} is well-known and popular in computer vision \cite{hartleyMultipleViewGeometry2003}.
-In essence, the idea is to identify a point $y\in \R^2$ in an image with the line in $\R^3$ that of points $x$ that $y$ can be an image of.
-Mathematically, this amounts to embedding $y\in \R^2$ to the \threeD-point $x=[y,1]\in \R^3$, and then considering it as a point in $\Proj(\R^3)$.
-A \twoD-point-cloud can in the same way be identified with a set of points in homogeneous coordinates, say $x_i=[y_i,1] \in \R^3, i \in [m]$.
+\begin{example} The \emph{pinhole camera model} is well-known and popular in computer vision \citep{hartleyMultipleViewGeometry2003}.
+We illustrate it in Figure~\ref{fig:pinhole}.
+In essence, the idea is to identify a point $y\in \R^2$ in an image with the line in $\R^3$ that projects to $y$ through the pinhole camera.
+Mathematically, this amounts to embedding $y\in \R^2$ to the \threeD~point $x=[y,1]\in \R^3$, and then considering it as a point in $\Proj(\R^3)$.
+A \twoD~point cloud can in the same way be identified with a set of points in homogeneous coordinates, say $x_i=[y_i,1] \in \R^3, i \in [m]$.
 In this manner, we can think of point-clouds $X$ as elements of $V=(\R^3)^m$.
-Of course, multiplying all points in $X$ with a scalar $\lambda$ does not change the image of the points, we can regard $X$ as only being defined modulo $\R$, i.e., as an element of $\Proj(V)$.
+Of course, multiplying all points in $X$ with a scalar $\lambda$ does not change the image of the points, we can regard $X$ as only being defined modulo $\R$, i.e., as an element of $\Proj(V)$. \end{example}